ebeaufay/threedtiles/README.md

 ```
 // First create the InstancedTileLoader that will manage caching
-const instancedTileLoader = new InstancedTileLoader(scene, mesh => {
+const instancedTileLoader = new InstancedTileLoader(
+    scene,
+    100, // cache size as in the number of tiles cached in memory
+    1, // max number of tilesets from the same source
+    mesh => {
         //// Insert code to be called on every newly decoded mesh e.g.:
         mesh.material.wireframe = false;
         mesh.material.side = THREE.DoubleSide;
-},
-1000, // cache size as in the number of tiles cached in memory
-100, // max number of tilesets from the same source
+    }
 );

 // then create some tilesets